 You may have seen in your undergraduate numerical analysis courses a similar example when computing the scalar exponential $\exp(-30)$ with its Taylor series.
 In that case, we can avoid the issue by switching to the alternative formula $\exp(-30) = 1/\exp(30)$ ; but in this matrix case there is not an equally simple fix.

-For non-normal matrices, however, a large intermediate growth in coefficient is a common sight, unfortunately, even if their spectrum is bounded.
+For non-normal matrices, however, the intermediate growth in coefficients can be worse.
 Even on a nilpotent matrix, the entries may become arbitrarily large: